 S-3853 : Still Just a Bill

-• Requires a GAO study and report on unmet medical benefits coverage for individuals exposed to radiation in atmospheric nuclear tests.
+The bill directs the Government Accountability Office to study and report to Congress on the unmet medical benefits coverage for individuals who were exposed to radiation in atmospheric nuclear tests conducted by the federal government.

 Action Timeline